swemurali/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-commence the program
+Commence the program
 ### Step 2:
-get the value from the user for the number of rotation
+Get the value from the user for the number of rotation
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list

 ### Step 5:
-print the rotated list
+Print the rotated list

 ### Step 6:
-end the program
+End the program
 ## Program:#Program to circulate N values.
 ```
 #Developed by:suwetha.M